 By train: Visit Seat 61 for a beginner's guide to rail travel in India, and see Indian Rail for fare information and timetables.

-BY AIR: All the major cities in Rajasthan, including Jodhpur, Jaipur and Udaipur, are linked by internal flights - Jet Airways, JetLite and Air India have regular services from city to city.
+BY AIR: All the major cities in Rajasthan, including Jodhpur, Jaipur and Udaipur, are linked by internal flights - Air India has regular services from city to city.

 BY TRAIN: All the major cities can be reached by train, as can a great many of the smaller towns.
 Make sure you book tickets early, particularly in peak season - see Indian Rail for fares and timetables.